zzzprojects/docs/entityframework.net/pages/saving-data/improve-ef-detect-changes-performance.md

 ### Reduce the number of DetectChanges

-When adding multiple entities, you should always use Entity Framework AddRange once with a list instead of calling various time the Add method.
+When adding multiple entities, you should always use Entity Framework AddRange once with a list instead of calling the Add method multiple times.

 #### Why?

- - The Add method DetectChanges after every records added.
+ - The Add method DetectChanges after every record added.
- - The AddRange method DetectChanges after all records is added.
+ - The AddRange method DetectChanges after all records are added.

 #### Performance Comparisons